-In 2024, the managing agent managed the syndicate's foreign exchange risk by periodically assessing its non-dollar exposures while targeting net assets to be predominately US dollar denominated.
+In 2024, the managing agent managed the syndicate's foreign exchange risk by periodically assessing its non-dollar exposures and hedging these to a tolerable level while targeting net assets to be entirely US dollar denominated.
+As part of this hedging strategy, exchange rate derivatives were used to rebalance currency exposure.
+Details of foreign currency derivative contracts entered into with external parties are disclosed in note 9.
 On a forward looking basis an assessment is made of expected future exposure development and appropriate currency trades put in place to reduce risk.

 Fluctuations in the syndicate's trading currencies against the US dollar would result in a change to profit and members' balances.
-The table below gives an indication of the impact on profit and members' balances of a percentage change in relative strength of US dollar against the value of sterling, Canadian dollar, Australian dollar, and euro, simultaneously.
+The table below gives an indication of the impact on profit and members' balances of a percentage change in relative strength of US dollar against the value of sterling, Canadian dollar and euro, simultaneously.
 The analysis is based on the current information available and an assumption that the impact of foreign exchange on non-monetary items will be nil and is presented net of the impact of the exchange rate derivatives referenced above.

-Impact on profit and membe rs' balances' 2024 2023 Change in exchange rate of sterling, Canadian dollar, Australian dollar and euro relative to US dollar \$'000 \$'000 Dollar weakens 10% against other currencies (162) (285) Dollar strengthens 10% against other currencies 162 285
+Impact on profit and memb pers' balances 2024 2023 Change in exchange rate of sterling, Canadian dollar, Australian dollar and euro relative to US dollar \$'000 \$'000 Dollar weakens 10% against other currencies 683 (1,862) Dollar strengthens 10% against other currencies (683) 1,862